 In older dictionaries, many of the nulled-coded entries are nouns and adjectives that could otherwise be mistaken for verbs and actors due to stemming.
-As discussed in section 5.3.2, it is better to move these into the <NOUN> and <ADJECTIVE> lists because this will allow them to be used in the identification of compound phrases.
+As discussed in section 5.3.2, it is better to move these into the <noun> and <addle color="red">ADJECTIVE> lists because this will allow them to be used in the identification of compound phrases.